-I’ve purposely chosen to break this article down into segments because what is the BEST Oil Paintbrush is a clear winner for me – BUT, what is BEST for you in the stage of your oil painting skill development may not be the one that I recommend for you.
+I’ve purposely chosen to break this article down into segments because what is the BEST Oil Painting Brush is a clear winner for me – BUT, what is BEST for you in the stage of your oil painting skill development may not be the one that I recommend for you.
 So let’s break it down for a minute a couple of questions:

 - Do you wash your brushes after every oil painting session?